Coronavirus: KLM and Air France will reduce transport capacity by at least 70%

-In the last period, passenger air traffic has decreased a lot.
-Passengers refuse to fly, to which we add the government restrictions.
+Lately, passenger air traffic has dropped a lot.
+Passengers refuse to fly, to which we add government restrictions.
 In the current context, commercial aviation and tourism are the most affected industries.
-Among the affected companies are Air France - KLM and its subsidiaries.
+Among the companies affected are Air France - KLM with its subsidiaries.

 KLM and Air France will reduce transport capacity

 Following a statement issued on March 16, Air France and KLM announced the measures taken during the COVID-19 pandemic.
 Air France will retain the entire fleet of Airbus A380 aircraft, and KLM will withdraw from the operational service the entire fleet of Boeing 747 aircraft.

 All of these measures will result in thousands of suspended flights.
 After March 23, Air France will operate flights to the following international destinations:

 Europe: Amsterdam, Athens, Barcelona, Berlin, Dublin, Edinburgh, Frankfurt, Geneva, Lisbon, London, Madrid, Munich, Stockholm, Zurich